HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Packages required but not available: 'hal9001', 'haldensify', 'Rdpack'

     Package which this enhances but not available for checking: ‘sl3’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
     ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Namespace in Imports field not imported from: ‘tibble’
+      All declared Imports should be used.
+    ```

+*   checking LazyData ...
+NOTE
+    ```
+      'LazyData' is specified without a 'data' directory
+    ```

 # UCSCXenaShiny

 <details>

-* Version: 1.0.1
+* Version: 1.1.0
 * GitHub: https://github.com/openbiox/UCSCXenaShiny
 * Source code: https://github.com/cran/UCSCXenaShiny
-* Date/Publication: 2021-06-23 10:10:02 UTC
+* Date/Publication: 2021-07-16 11:20:02 UTC
 * Number of recursive dependencies: 202

 Run `revdep_details(, "UCSCXenaShiny")` for more info